The United States Is Close To A Recession

 C8QItdaXYAQe9TT (1)

-Every year around this time we get the very sub-par 1st quarter GDP print, and all the bears scream the recession is coming, the recession is coming.
-Since 2010 we have basically avg a sad 1% GDP print, and no depression has come from it once.
+Every year around this time, we get the very subpar 1st quarter GDP print, and all the bears scream that the recession is coming.
+Since 2010, we have averaged a sad 1% GDP print, and no depression has come from it once.

 Logan Mohtashami is a financial writer and blogger covering the U.S. economy with a specialization in the housing marketLogan Mohtashami is a senior loan officer at AMC Lending Group, which has been providing mortgage services for California residents since 1987.
 Logan also tracks all economic data daily on his own Facebook page https://www.facebook.com/Logan.Mohtashami